Downloading and setuping the Blueprint input data.

 - You have selected the wrong department.

-- You have selected the wrong folder (aka not the folder directly containing the .asc files)
+- You have selected the wrong folder (aka not the folder directly containing the .asc files but maybe a parent folder)

 - Your area overlaps on several departments.
-In this case you can either reduce your area (by reducing the number of "Extra surrounding tiles" or defining an export area), or download the ASC folder(s) of the missing neighbouring departments.
+In this case, download the ASC folder(s) of the missing neighbouring departments.
 You then have to create another folder next to your blueprint document, name it "95and60" for instance if you need to cover an area between Val-d'Oise(95) and Oise(60).
 Inside this folder, copy all the .asc files from the 95 folder, and all the .asc files from the 60 folder.
 Then select this 95and60 folder in the "ASC files folder" and hit the "Create Soil" button again.

 What is a blueprint stylesheet